-Discharge line must pitch downward from the valve and terminate at least 6" above the floor drain where any discharge will be clearly visible.
+Discharge line must pitch downward from the valve and terminate a maximum of 6" above the floor drain where any discharge will be clearly visible.

 The discharge line shall terminate plain, not threaded, and must be rigid metallic pipe of material suitable for temperatures of 375 °F or greater.